 Tenant Applications and Services

 Tenant Applications and Services are the core of SAP Data Hub.
 SAP Data Hub provides various tools for development and administration, as well as applications that are accessible through the SAP Data Hub application launchpad.
 SAP Data Hub Pipelines are the connectors between the various SAP Data Hub data sources.
-They provide reusable, configurable operations to process data from the various sources, including CSV files, web services APIs as well as SAP’s own data stores and can be flexibly designed.
+They provide reusable, configurable operations to process data from the various sources, including CSV files, web services APIs as well as SAP’s data stores and can be flexibly designed.
 The SAP Data Hub Modeler allows the creation and configuration of such pipelines through a graphical user interface.
 The Metadata Explorer provides information about the location, attributes, quality, and sensitivity of data.
 With this information, you can make informed decisions about which datasets to publish and determine who has access to use or view information about the datasets.
 The Connection Management block enables connections to managed systems or external storage.
 Services such as Amazon S3, Google Cloud Services, Microsoft Azure (ADL, WASB), data services, or Hadoop HDFS can be connected, as well as databases (Oracle, SAP HANA, SAP VORA) or business warehouses (SAP BW).

 SAP Vora Distributed Database

-SAP Vora is a horizontally scalable, distributed database which can store and process structured data, time-series data (i.e. IoT streams), graph data and semi-structured documents in-memory and/or on disk.
+SAP Vora is a horizontally scalable, distributed database which can store and process structured data, time-series data (i.e., IoT streams), graph data and semi-structured documents in-memory and/or on disk.
 SAP Vora is only available with SAP Data Hub, running in Kubernetes as a fully containerized application.
 It can store analytics data in Kubernetes pods as well as provide a bi-directional Spark2 interface between SAP Data Hub and an optionally co-located Hadoop cluster.
-Like SAP Data Hub, Vora requires a Kubernetes cluster of at least three Worker Nodes, but runs alongside Data Hub on the same cluster.
+Like SAP Data Hub, Vora requires a Kubernetes cluster of at least three Worker Nodes but runs alongside Data Hub on the same cluster.

 Persistent Database

-This database holds all of the required persistent data required by SAP Data Hub (e.g. metadata) This instance is automatically installed, sized, and maintained as part of the overall Data Hub installation process.
+This database holds all of the required persistent data required by SAP Data Hub (e.g., metadata).
+This instance is automatically installed, sized, and maintained as part of the overall Data Hub installation process.
 No special consideration is required.

 Container Registry